kakibara/dev_env_docker/README.md

-# Dockimage for machine learing
+# Docker for machine learing
 ## overview
 Thete are GPU vesion and CPU version.
 You can pull image or build by yourself.